cloudjubei/thefactory-db/README.md

 - [File and Tooling Organisation](docs/FILE_ORGANISATION.md)
 - [Code Standard and Architecture Guide](docs/CODE_STANDARD.md)

+## Testing

+We are committed to maintaining a high standard of code quality and reliability.
+Comprehensive testing is a cornerstone of our development process.
+All contributions should be accompanied by thorough tests.

+For detailed guidance on our testing philosophy, tools, and best practices, please refer to our [Testing Guidelines](docs/TESTING.md).

 ## Setup

 To use `thefactory-db`, you need a running PostgreSQL instance with the `pgvector` extension enabled.
 You have two options: